Keith-Khadar/Gh05t/Reading_EEG_Data/Recorded_data/README.md

-# EEG Data Collection Using ESP32 and Serial Communication
+# EEG data collection and labelling

 ## Overview
 This project captures the 8 channel EEG data, processes the received hex values into decimal format, and logs them into a CSV file.
 The script also records whether the user's eyes are closed based on keyboard input (tab key).